jonathanfrakesjunior/Driv3r-Advance-Studio/README.md

 * **In-game font:** under "HUD, font & skyline" → group "Font".
 Newly drawn characters (e.g. lower-case letters) are then allowed in the text editor.

+* **City from image – custom colours (since 1.2):** switch to *Custom colours* under "Colour mapping".
+The Studio extracts the main colours of the image and suggests a mapping (road = the colour that forms lines; blended colours are ignored).
+  Each colour can be assigned to an area type, changed, removed or added from the image with the *eyedropper*.
+  The **colour tolerance** sets how far a pixel may deviate from a palette colour; pixels outside it (magenta in the preview) take the area of their neighbours – ideal for JPEG artefacts. *Smoothing* removes noise inside areas without touching roads.
+  If an image does not match the standard colours, the Studio switches to custom colours automatically.

+* **3D view (map editor → 3D):** shows the real city geometry around the view point.
+Drag with the left mouse button = orbit, right button (or Shift + drag) = pan, wheel = zoom, "View distance" sets how many cells are loaded.
+  In the 3D view everything is textured as long as the "Textures" box is ticked.
+  The editor works exactly as in the top-down view: a click selects a face or cell, building and placing ready-made buildings work with a click, and selection and build previews are shown as outlines.
+Requires WebGL.
+* **Ready-made buildings (one click):** choose the *Ready-made building* mode, pick a shape (rectangle, L, U, T, cross, block with courtyard, hexagon, octagon, round tower, tower on a podium, setback tower, twin towers), set width/depth/rotation/height and click on the map - the building appears instantly with walls, roof, collision and occlusion.
+Multi-part shapes are made of several convex bodies internally.

+* **Draw road (map editor → Draw road):** click control points, a smooth curve runs between them (rounded corners + Catmull-Rom).
+Double-click, right-click or Enter builds it, Backspace undoes the last point.
+  It creates the carriageway, pavements on both sides (width 0 = off), traffic lanes in both directions (connected to nearby lanes) and, on request, a collision surface for bridges/ramps.
+Start and end height give a slope.
+  Works in the top-down view and in 3D.

+* **Catalogue (map editor → Catalogue):** the Studio collects every building and 3D object that occurs in the loaded city (Miami: 234 entries), shows them as thumbnails and places the chosen one with a single click - with its original textures, collision and occlusion.
+Filters for towers, houses and small parts; rotation in 45° steps, size in per cent and a height offset can be set.
+  The Studio additionally reads the buildings of the **unchanged original ROM**, so the original buildings stay available even after "City from image" has replaced the city completely (filter "from the original ROM").
+* **Reference image (map, bottom right):** load your own image - city map, sketch, screenshot - and model on top of it.
+  It appears in the top-down view and flat in the 3D view, with adjustable opacity, units per pixel, rotation, centre and height; optionally below the city.
+"Move image" sets the centre by clicking on the map.
+The image is only a template and is never written into the ROM.
+In the "City from image" tab a button takes the loaded image over as the reference.

+* **Junctions:** the *Junction* mode places a complete junction (3 or 4 arms) with one click - carriageway, pavements and full turning lanes; the arm ends are connected to nearby lanes.
+When a newly drawn road crosses existing lanes, those lanes are now split at the nearest node and linked in both directions, so traffic turns there instead of doing a U-turn at the end of the road.
+The cells' spawn-point entries are remapped to the new lane numbers automatically.
+* **3D controls:** the *Rotate/Pan* button decides what the left mouse button does; the right button always does the other one.
+The *view distance* ranges from 3 k to 33 k world units (steps marked ⚠ cost noticeable performance depending on your machine); the number of drawn triangles is shown in the toolbar.

 ## Technical notes (for the curious)

 * "VC" compression (VD-dev): header `VC`, u32 size, mode 0–9; bit stream with gamma codes (decoder in the game at 0x08254338).